Thinkr3/cse15l-lab-reports/lab2/lab2.md

 import java.net.URI;

 class Handler implements URLHandler {
-    // The one bit of state on the server: a number that will be manipulated by
+    // The one bit of state on the server: a String that will be manipulated by
     // various requests.
     String content = "";